 Apostrophe After 's'

 Do not add an apostrophe s to any name ending in s (or ce, as in Beatrice or x as in Marx).
-The same applies to names with a final silent s like Dubois's or Illinois's.
+The same applies to names with a final silent s like Dubois' or Illinois'.

 Numbers